ionic-enterprise/tutorials/docs/native-solutions/auth-connect/getting-started.md

 ### The `ProviderOptions` Data

-When an authentication vendor, such as AWS Cognito, is configured, and application is created.
+When an authentication vendor such as AWS Cognito is configured an application is created.
 This application includes several pieces of data that Auth Connect needs in order to communicate with it.
 These are specified via a `ProviderOptions` object.
 They include:

 - `clientId`: The ID of the authentication application that was created.
 - `discoveryUrl`: A publicly available URL that points to a JSON object containing metadata that is required to use the authentication application.